plotly/plotly.py/contributing.md

 Then upload to the plotly anaconda channel as described above

 ## Contributing to the Figure Factories
-If you are interested in contributing to the ever-growing Plotly figure factory library in Python, check out the [documentation](https://github.com/plotly/plotly.py/blob/master/plotly/figure_factory/README.md) to learn how.
+If you are interested in contributing to the ever-growing Plotly figure factory library in Python, check out the [documentation][ff-home] to learn how.

+[ff-home]: packages/python/plotly/plotly/figure_factory/README.md